Hama02/Hama02/README.md

 ###

-<h2 align="left">About me<br>I am an experienced full stack web developer with a strong background in front-end and back-end development.
+<p align="left">About me<br>I am an experienced full stack web developer with a strong background in front-end and back-end development.
 Skilled in a variety of programming languages and frameworks, I enjoy tackling complex challenges and finding innovative solutions.
-With a commitment to staying up-to-date with the latest trends and technologies, I am dedicated to delivering high-quality work and ensuring the success of every project.</h2>
+With a commitment to staying up-to-date with the latest trends and technologies, I am dedicated to delivering high-quality work and ensuring the success of every project.</p>

 ###